martius-lab/cluster_utils/README.md

 ## Main features

-A nonexhaustive list of features is the following:
+A non-exhaustive list of features is the following:

 * **Automatic condor usage** Jobs are submitted, monitored (with error reporting), and cleaned up in an automated and highly customizable way.